topicquests/sensecraft/qs-client/documentation/roleAdditionSpecs.md

-# Create new role
+# Roles and Role Node Constraints

-Two types of new roles, system roles and guild roles System roles are to be used system wide whereas guild roles are specific to an individual guild
+Two types of roles, system roles and guild roles

+System roles are to be used system wide, whereas guild roles are specific to an individual guild.

+System roles contain name, permissions and a max puplish state.
+Permissions and publish states are enums.

+Guild roles contain same columns as system roles, but also use the guild id column.

+Roles also use table RoleNodeConstraint table.
+This table contains node types that the role can use along with the max puplish state for that node type.

 ## Pages

 - Admin
 - CreateRole
 - RoleEdit

+### Components

+- Role table
+- Role Card
+- role-node-constraint-card
+- role-node-constraint-table

 ## Tables